 Stories break the silence and nourish those who work, feel and dream - Carmen Naranjo

 Real Food Real Stories (RFRS) is on a mission to humanize the food system for a connected, sustainable and just tomorrow.
-RFRS uplifts powerful personal stories from the Bay Area food community and curates live monthly gatherings to foster a food culture around authentic sharing, generous listening, and a connection to our shared humanity.
+RFRS uplifts inspiring personal stories from the Bay Area food community and curates live monthly gatherings to foster a food culture around authentic sharing, generous listening, and a connection to our shared humanity.

 FOR ALL THAT DIVIDES US, FOOD AND STORY CONNECT US

 WE BELIEVE people come first and that all of our stories matter.